Bruce W. Carter: Miami VA Medical Center

 Veterans with mesothelioma have the right to seek treatment anywhere in the Department of Veterans Affairs health care system.
 The Bruce W. Carter VA Medical Center is one of the top options for veterans in Florida.

 The Miami VA Healthcare System serves Monroe, Broward and Miami-Dade counties in South Florida, home to hundreds of thousands of American veterans.
 The system operates 372 hospital beds, providing outpatient care, inpatient medical services, surgery and mental health services.

 Since opening in 1968, the Bruce W. Carter VA Medical Center has become a key treatment center through its close partnership with the University of Miami.

-Most of the VA center’s staff physicians are faculty members at the University of Miami Miller School of Medicine.
+Most of the VA center’s staff physicians are faculty members at UM’s Miller School of Medicine.
 Much of the rest of the ranks are filled by advanced UM medical students and doctors completing their residencies or subspecialty fellowships.

 Because of this, the Miami VA medical center has a stronger research focus than most other VA facilities.

-The community surrounding the health care system is also committed to caring for the needs of military families.
+In addition, the community surrounding the health care system is committed to caring for the needs of military families.

 For the past several years, Miami VA employees have “adopted” veterans and their families for the holidays.
 VA employees treat military families to a special meal and give them gifts out of gratitude for their service.

-When veterans have to be hospitalized during treatment, the Fisher House Foundation provides free lodging for family members at a comfort home near the medical center.
+When veterans have to be hospitalized during treatment, the Fisher House Foundation provides free lodging for family members at a home near the medical center.